ONNSFA on Facebook

 • The Navajo satellite chapters of Ramah, Alamo, and To'hajiiilee receive annual scholarship funding.

-• All other Navajo Nation chapters are frequently appropriated funds for scholarships for members of their community.
+• All other Navajo Nation chapters frequently receive funds for scholarships for their community members.
 Contact your local chapter officials for information.

 Local organizations, corporations and non-profits: